drmowinckels/drmowinckels.github.io/content/blog/2023/11-03-reorganising-hugo-content-and-aliasing/index.md

 Look at that!
 `sed` is very powerful, and it can do so many things.
 Don't think I knew about this amazing capability, I've only ever used it for string replacement before, this was with a little bit of help from copilot.
-I need to save that temporarily, so I can acutally work with it, so we put it in a temporary file, by redirecting the console output to a file using `>`.
+I need to save that temporarily, so I can actually work with it, so we put it in a temporary file, by redirecting the console output to a file using `>`.

 ``` sh
 # Save the existing front matter to a temporary file